The Denture Plus Lecture Series - new for 2026, book now!

 Learning content

-A lecture-based course with videos and group design breakout sessions to enable delegates to better understand the combination of good patient management and reproducible techniques in the provision of successful dentures.
+A lecture-based course with videos provided to enable delegates to better understand the combination of good patient management and reproducible techniques in the provision of successful dentures.

 The CPD in this course meets the criteria for the GDC’s development outcomes A and C